Releases¶

 A

-branch (named after a release in the Stack X.Y.* series) is intended to be for release candidates and final releases.
-It begins as a copy of themaster
+rc/vX.Ybranch (named after a release in the Stack X.Y.* series) is intended to be for release candidates and final releases.
+It begins as a copy of themasterbranch.

 Pre-release checks¶